FOREX-Dollar hits 7-week low as Aussie shines on China data

 Forecast-beating Chinese trade data, which could indicate the world’s second-biggest economy was stabilising after more than two years of slowing growth, also buoyed growth-linked and riskier currencies against the U.S. dollar.

-“Risk appetite got a boost overnight from the China trade data,” said Ioan Smith, Managing Director, Knight Capital Group Europe, adding that a drop in dollar/yen helped drive euro/dollar higher.

-“Follow through was limited which has kept the dollar within a tight range.
-The calendar is quite sparse today leaving the emphasis on short-term technical driven moves and risk assets.”

-The Australian dollar, which tends to benefit from upbeat Chinese data because China is the main destination for Australia’s raw materials exports, rose 0.8 percent to $0.9073.
+The Australian dollar, which tends to benefit from upbeat Chinese data as China is the main destination for Australia’s raw materials exports, rose 0.5 percent to $0.9045.

-The euro was up 0.15 percent at $1.3358, having hit a seven-week high of $1.3370, helped by figures showing an above-forecast German trade surplus and Wednesday’s much stronger-than-expected German factory data.
+The euro was up 0.1 percent at $1.3346, having hit a seven-week high of $1.3370, helped by figures showing an above-forecast German trade surplus and Wednesday’s much better-than-expected German factory data.

 “There are uncertainties about the timing of Fed tapering, whether it will be September or later, and about how fast they will start reducing their bond-buying programme,” said Niels Christensen, currency strategist at Nordea in Copenhagen.